This is the second volume of “Beschreibung des Vorgebirges der Guten Hoffnung” published by O.F. Mentzel in 1787.

 In this third volume of Mentzel’s account of life at the Cape, published by the Society, he travelled into the interior, to Stellenbosch and Swellendam.
 He comments on agriculture and viticulture, as well as hunting.
 The final chapters discuss the Khoi inhabitants.

 About Cape Town and its inhabitants and about the civil and military establishments, he could write with the authority of a man who saw and understood the conditions at first hand.
-However, when it came to the rural areas, which are from the subject matter of this volume, his knowledge was less intimate, for his personal contact with the country districts was slight.
+However, when it came to the rural areas, which form the subject matter of this volume, his knowledge was less intimate, for his personal contact with the country districts was slight.
 It can be safely surmised that Mentzel did not travel beyond a radius of 150 kilometres from Table Bay.
 Hence in the descriptions of the country districts he had to rely to some extent on information received from others.
 The chapter on Swellendam is based wholly on Sparrman, whose inaccurate map involves Mentzel in geographical errors.

 Mentzel’s work is therefore of two-fold value.
 It is a primary source on much that he had seen and understood; it is also a critical commentary on the writings of his contemporaries.